upphandling/upphandling-app/README.md

 <img src="https://upphandling.app/assets/images/show-dis.png" width="25%"/>

 This is the mono repo for the [app](packages/Upphandling), built in React Native and our open [API](packages/api), built in Typescript and Loopback.
-You can also find our [landning page](../landing-page) in a separate repository.
+You can also find our [landing page](../landing-page) in a separate repository.

 # App development